choko-org/conducer/README.md

 # Conducer
 Minimal tools for creating rules with conditions using simple reducers.
 Conditions are pure functions, so there's side-effects.
-The facts must has everything needed by the conditions.
+Facts must have everything needed by the conditions.

 ## Tools:
 They return booleans.